Skip to main content

 Security Monitoring and Connection Management

-Fail2ban monitors log files and automatically blocks IP addresses that show malicious behavior.
+Fail2ban monitors logs and blocks IPs that show malicious behavior.

 Terminal window